 CNCS recruitment and Pre-Service Orientation dates are subject to change, which can affect member pre-enrollment, MCN VISTA Program Orientation dates and VISTA members’ first day on-site.

-Selections will be focused on culturally specific organizations that are based in the seven-county Twin Cities area (particularly East Metro), whose executive leadership reflects the constituency most affected by the issues and/or has demonstrated commitment and success in meaningful community engagement in the organization’s planning and decision making processes, and have an annual operating budget preferably under $1 million.
+Selections will be focused on culturally specific organizations that are based in the seven-county Twin Cities area, whose executive leadership reflects the constituency most affected by the issue(s) addressed by the organization, and/or has demonstrated commitment and success in meaningful community engagement in the organization’s planning and decision making processes.

 Additionally, proposals will be judged based on the criteria listed below: